 Stamped concrete lasts 20 to 30 years with proper care.
 That’s a strong return on a surface that improves how your home looks and functions.

-Adding a stamped concrete patio in Denver can boost curb appeal and resale value.
+Adding a stamped concrete patio to your Denver home can boost curb appeal and resale value.
 Most buyers see it as a premium feature.

-The average cost for stamped concrete in the Denver area is $12 to $18 per square foot.
-This includes:
+Stamping concrete in the Denver area typically ranges from $12 to $18 per square foot, all-inclusive.
+That price covers everything, including: